-Buckwheat pillows – also known as sobakawa – originated in Japan, but today they are used across the globe.
-These pillows are filled with buckwheat hulls, the hard outer casings of buckwheat seeds.
-The hulls have a firm feel but they are quite small and will conform closely to the head and neck; many people liken buckwheat pillows to firm, dense bean bags.
+Buckwheat pillows originated in Japan, but today they’re used across the globe.
+These pillows are filled with, as the name implies, buckwheat hulls (the hard outer casings of buckwheat seeds).
+They have a firm feel but conform closely to the head and neck — many people liken them to firm, dense bean bags.

 If this type of pillow sounds comfortable — or at least intriguing — check out our best buckwheat pillow guide below.
 We’ll discuss the origin and evolution of sobakawa pillows, how they are constructed, how well they perform in different categories, and what to expect in terms of sizing and pricing.